Step 1. Add users (Optional)

 You can create user groups, such as Developers, Analysts, Marketers, Executives, etc., and then assign privileges across multiple Adobe products and workspaces.
 Assigning a new team member all the appropriate privileges across different Adobe products can be as easy as adding them to a specific user group.

-See the training video below for more information about creating properties.
+Tip: See the training video below for more information about how to create properties.

 In Target, click Administration > Properties to display the Properties list.